-Expansion of a technical rescue team to a USAR team will require careful planning to ensure all operational and administrative requirements are met.
-After completion of the needs assessment, the next step would be consideration of how to recruit new members, and then a plan on how they will be retained.
+Expansion of a technical rescue team to a USAR Team will require careful planning to ensure all operational and administrative requirements are met.
+After completion of the need's assessment, the next step would be consideration of how to recruit new members, and develop a plan on how they will be retained.

 When considering a recruitment plan it is important to first recognise the changing mission of the team.
-A USAR team is required to have the following functions:
+A USAR Team is required to have the following functions:

-- Management
+- Management.

-- Search
+- Search.

-- Rescue
+- Rescue.

-- Medical
+- Medical.

-- Logistics
+- Logistics.

-Not seen here, but equally important, is the inclusion of licensed structural engineers, hazardous materials specialists, communications, physicians and other medical staff, riggers, media relations, and, if intended for international response, trained personnel needed to staff a Reception/Departure Centre (RDC) and/or the On-Site Operations Coordination Centre (OSOCC).
-For definition of RDC and OSOCC respectively, please refer to Annex G. For greater understanding of these two concepts and its application during an international response, please refer to OSOCC Guidelines.
+Not specifically referred to, but equally important, is the inclusion of licensed structural engineers, hazmat specialists, communications, physicians and other medical staff, riggers, media relations, and, if intended for international response, trained personnel needed to staff a Reception/Departure Centre (RDC) and/or the USAR Coordination Cell (UCC).
+For definitions of RDC and UCC respectively, please refer to Annex D. For greater understanding of these two concepts and its application during an international response, please refer to Manual B: Operations and the USAR Coordination Manual.